Oral Health

 Dental Research

-People can often help themselves overcome their fears by doing their research before choosing a general dentist.
+People can often help themselves overcome their fears by researching before choosing a general dentist.

-If a person believes that they can trust the dentist they choose, they’re likely to feel less afraid.
-They may even request to meet with the dentist prior to a procedure to make sure that they feel comfortable.
+If a person believes they can trust their dentist, they’re likely to feel less afraid.
+They may even request to meet with the dentist before a procedure to ensure they feel comfortable.

 What Can a Dentist Give You for Anxiety?

-A dentist can prescribe a variety of medications to treat a patient’s anxiety.
+A dentist can prescribe various medications to treat a patient’s anxiety.
 This is known as sedation dentistry.

-They may give the patient a mild sedative like laughing gas along with local or general anesthesia.
+They may give the patient a mild sedative like laughing gas and local or general anesthesia.
 Medications like Valium and Xanax may also be used.

 Xanax may help with dental anxiety in patients.
-However, it is just one of the ways that dentists can help treat dentophobia in patients.
+However, it’s just one of the ways that dentists can help treat dentophobia.

 Can Anxiety Cause Dental Problems?

-The biggest concern with avoiding a dental appointment due to anxiety is developing poor dental hygiene.
+Developing poor dental hygiene is the biggest concern with avoiding a dental appointment due to anxiety.
 Dental visits are necessary — even for anxious patients — to keep health problems at bay.

-While negative experiences in the dentist’s chair can take a toll on someone’s mental health, forgoing dental checkups can take a toll on physical health too.
+While negative experiences in the dentist’s chair can take a toll on someone’s mental health, forgoing dental checkups can also take a toll on physical health.

 Avoiding treatment for too long can lead to painful cavities, a root canal, gum disease, and even oral cancer.
-Talk to the team at your dental practice about how you can overcome your dental anxiety, together, to ensure that you receive the oral care you need.
+Talk to the team at your dental practice about ways to help overcome dental anxiety to ensure you receive proper care.

 Summary

-• Dentophobia is a deep fear of going to the dentist
+• Dentophobia, or dental phobia, is an extreme fear of going to the dentist

-• Dentists can administer medications to soothe a person during their visit
+• Dentists can also administer medications to soothe a person during their visit

 6 Sources Cited